ThaNightHawk/VolantaOverlay/README.md

 # VolantaOverlay
 I got tired of Volanta's pay2style barrier, with the only thing able to be changed being the colors.

 Ironically enough, right now, the easiest thing to change are the colors.
-They're defined in `/CSS/main.css` :root-block.
+They're defined in `/CSS/main.css` within the :root-block.
 Currently it mimics the exact info that Volanta does on their 1st party overlay, except for when you don't have a flightplan, then it'll say that.

 > [!NOTE]